PopcornPalace/compliance/policies/partners.md

 Verifying that partners are following data security best practices as outlined in this policy.
 Assessing the effectiveness of security awareness training provided to partner personnel.
 This policy will be reviewed and updated periodically to reflect changes in the following areas:

- - AWS services and access controls.
+   * AWS services and access controls.
- - Database security best practices.
+   * Database security best practices.
- - Data privacy regulations.
+   * Data privacy regulations.
- - SOC 2 control standards.
+   * SOC 2 control standards.

 Partners will be notified of any updates to the policy and may be required to undergo additional training or complete a requalification process to ensure continued access.

-# Review and revision for policy:
+# Review and revision for policy
 This policy will be reviewed and revised periodically to ensure it remains relevant and effective.